Zeyad-Alaa17/ITI_Summer/README.md

 -shift in viewing angle might cause the algorithm to malfunction

-(perhaps use deep learning or modify preprocessing pipeline)
+(perhaps use deep learning or modify preprocessing pipeline for better results)

 ## Credits
 Zeyad Alaa Eldin Mohamed